yura-lee/Microsoft-Defender-for-Cloud/Labs/Modules/Module-12-Microsoft-Defender-for-Cloud-database-protection.md

 7. Locate and click on **Vulnerability assessment** under **Findings**.
 8. See option to **Add all results as baseline** or **Remove all from baseline**.
 ![SQL VA Baseline](../Images/12sqlbaseline_yl.png)
-Vulernerability assessment findings come from a knowledge base of best practices built in scanning service in Azure SQL database.
+Vulernerability assessment findings come from a knowledge base of best practices built-in scanning service in Azure SQL database.
 It will flag any deviations from best practices like misconfigurations.
 Read more about this [here](https://learn.microsoft.com/en-us/azure/defender-for-cloud/sql-azure-vulnerability-assessment-overview).
 Remediate any findings or accept as is.

 ### Exercise 2: Enable and protect your Azure SQL Databases using Microsoft Defender for Azure SQL Databases